German imports fall at fastest pace in almost two years

 "The weak imports are on the one hand a sign of weak domestic demand but on the other hand they are a consequence of the slide in oil prices," said Christian Schulz, economist at Berenberg Bank.

-On an unadjusted basis, exports rose to a record high of 103.9 billion euros (£81.7 billion) while imports also climbed to their highest level in two years.
+On an unadjusted basis, exports rose to a record high of 103.9 billion euros while imports also climbed to their highest level in two years.

 A breakdown of unadjusted trade data showed exports to the euro zone rose by 1.9 percent in October compared with the same period last year, while exports to countries outside of Europe were up by 6.3 percent.